 - Yummy kebabs: Only kidding, although a wooden skewer is a good tool for getting into hard-to-reach places like under cup holders.
 You might also want to consider using a toothbrush for those hard-to-reach areas that need a scrub.

 - Care labels: Check the stroller for care labels.
 They might be attached to the fabric section or the frame advising you what to use to clean them safely.

 - Storage options: Consider how you store your stroller when not in use.
 Folding it up when it’s damp or wet might encourage the growth of mold or rust.
 Always make sure it’s dry before you store it.

 - Heat is the enemy: Don’t store your buggy anywhere it might be subjected to extreme heat, like near a hot radiator or in a sunroom.
 This can affect the integrity of plastic clips.

 - Invest in a cover: If you are putting your stroller away for any length of time, pop a dust cover over it.
 This will keep it clean and protect it from any exposure to sunlight.

 - No stacking: Avoid stacking items on top of your stored stroller.
 This can lead to accidental damage.

 - Spot test: When cleaning any fabric, do a spot test first to ensure your soap doesn’t affect the fabric’s color.

-- Avoid chemicals where possible: Not only will they not be safe for your baby, but they might also lessen the lifespan of some of the components of your stroller.
+- Avoid chemicals where possible: Chemicals aren’t safe for your baby, and they might lessen the lifespan of some of your stroller’s components.

 - Create a schedule: Work out a schedule for cleaning your stroller.
 The more frequently you do it, the less time it will take you.